mdrakibhasanrc/E-Commerce-Performance-Dashboard-with-Advanced-Analytics-GA4-Bigquery-Looker-studio/README.md

 An e-commerce company, TrendStyle, specializes in selling fashion apparel and accessories online.
 Over the past year, they have experienced fluctuating sales, with a noticeable decline in conversion rates.
 To address these challenges, the company decided to leverage advanced analytics tools to gain deeper insights into customer behavior and optimize their marketing strategies.

 ### Objective:
-The primary objective was to create a comprehensive dashboard using Looker Studio that integrates data from Google Analytics 4 (GA4), BigQuery, and DBT.
+The primary objective was to create a comprehensive dashboard using Looker Studio that integrates data from Google Analytics 4 (GA4), BigQuery.
 This would provide real-time insights into customer interactions, sales performance, and marketing effectiveness.

 ### Tech Stack: Ga4 | Bigquery, SQL | Looker Studio

 ### Implementation Steps:

 ✅ Integrate the GA4 and Other data source with BigQuery:

  ** Integrated GA4 with BigQuery for enhanced data storage and analysis capabilities.

  ** Ensured that raw GA4 data was continuously streamed to BigQuery for real-time reporting.

 ✅ Connect and integrate BigQuery on Looker Studio & Setup Looker Data Studio dashboard creation and development:

-Report elements:
+### Report elements:

-### KPI Overview:
+#### KPI Overview:

-#### ALL KPI
+ ** ALL KPI

 #### Traffic Overview: